 Sunflower leaves can be steamed or boiled in the same way you might cook spinach, baked like kale chips, or steeped to make tea.

 Sunflower oil extracted from the kernels can be used like any other oil.
 You can use it for frying or roasting, and in baked goods or salad dressing recipes.

-Here are a few recipes using sunflower kernels that you might like to try:
+Here are a few recipes using sunflower kernels (or pumpkin seeds) that you might like to try:

 - Cranberry Citrus Salad with Sunflower Seeds from oceanspray.com